Ola Hejazi

-Education
+Career

-She graduated from the Faculty of Arabic Literature and has a Diploma in Educational Psychology.
+She graduated from the Faculty of Arabic Literature, and has a diploma in educational psychology.

-Work

 Her works are most often interwoven with the influence of constant relocations and attempts to reconstruct memories that are left behind.
 She has participated in various local and international exhibitions such as Earth Ever and After 21-39, Art Jeddah (2016), Nun Wa Alkalam, Islamic Arts Museum Malaysia (2013), Crounous & Karios, Essen Germany (2012), and Saudi Cultural Week in Korea (2012).